 Full disclosure, I failed.. many times.
 But, I had motivation in the form of my intention and a system that I could build on.
 So here’s how I did it and you can try these too.

-Break down the weekly goals into smaller daily goals (SMART).
+Break down the weekly goals into smaller daily or weekly goals (SMART).

 Prepare and reduce the friction in acting on your goal e.g. prep the run the night before.. clothes, shoes, music, training program, ready to go (Important).